-I am a post-doctoral researcher with Daphne Koller at Stanford University.
+I am a post-doctoral researcher at Stanford University with Sylvia Plevritis (Center for Computational Cystems Biology/Radiology) and Jonathan Pritchard (Genetics) having previously worked with Daphne Koller prior to her move to Coursera.
 I did my PhD with Zoubin Ghahramani in the Machine Learning group of the Cambridge University Engineering Department.
 I was the Roger Needham Scholar at Wolfson College, funded by Microsoft Research.
 My undergraduate degree comprised two years of Physics before switching to Engineering to complete an MEng with Zoubin.
 I took the MSc Bioinformatics and Systems Biology at Imperial College in 2007/8.

 My research involves both the development of novel machine learning methods and their application to data analysis problems in biology.
 I am collaborating with Ventana-Roche on automated breast cancer prognosis from digitised histological and immunohistochemical slides.here.
 Here's a video of me and my friend Johan falling off cliffs on skis in Flaine, France.

 - Yang I Li, David A Knowles, Jonathan K Pritchard (2016)

 LeafCutter: Annotation-free quantification of RNA splicing bioRxiv github

 - David A. Knowles (2015)

 Stochastic gradient variational Bayes for gamma approximating distributions.
 Preprint on arXiv code